algosup/2022-2023-project-3-harfang3d-binding-Project-3-group/Documents/Technical-Specifications/technical-Specification.md

 |5th and 6th week|We finish all the test with F#.
 We start to prepare the presentation.|
 |7th week|This is the last step of the project everything should be done and ready to present to the client !<br>Oral presentation.|

-# 6. Implement functions
+# Implement functions

-## a.
-Function 1 : Add a new language
+## Function 1 : Add a new language

 Inside the lang folder we create a fsharp.py file.